joe-dorward/the-python-programming-language/tkinter/ui_v1.06_askstring_listbox.md

-Continuing the exploration of using Tkinter with Python, this version adds catching 'Tab' or 'Return' keypress within the 'Entry' widget.
+Continuing the exploration of using Tkinter with Python, this version adds a 'Listbox' widget, and the functionality to add strings to it.

 ![ui_v1.06_askstring_listbox.py](illustrations/ui_v1.06_askstring_listbox.png)